rdyro/torch2jax/README.md

 # Changelog

+- no version change
+  - added helper script `install_package_aliased.py` to automatically install the package with a different name (to avoid a name conflict)

 - version 0.4.7
   - support for newest JAX (0.4.17) with backwards compatibility maintained
   - compilation now delegated to python version subfolders for multi-python systems